You must successfully pass the exams offered by your National or Regional Board or ISTQB-recognized Examination Provider.

 Answers to any exam question may require the use of material based on more than one section of the syllabus being examined.

-Learning Objectives are statements which describe what the student is expected to know or be able to do after mastering the syllabus content.
-Learning Objectives have been defined for each syllabus section.
+Learning Objectives are statements which describe what the candidate is expected to know or be able to do after mastering the syllabus content.
+Learning Objectives are defined for each syllabus section.

 The Learning Objectives support the Business Outcomes.